 These are not the things that dreams are made of.
 But God had a purpose and plan bigger than any of these sufferings.

-As a young women, I believed I was entitled to have my dreams come true because I was faithfully following Christ.
-Suffering was not part of my gravely flawed theology, as was the church we were attending at the time.
-What I failed to understand at that time was, God often allows suffering to prepare those He loves for a greater work and God-sized dreams.
-Dreams that are much greater than we can ask, think, or imagine.
-But to fulfill those dreams, our character must be tested and tried in the fire of affliction to prove our faithfulness to God and God alone.
+At the time, I believed I was entitled to live my dreams out because I faithfully followed Christ.
+Suffering was not part of my gravely flawed theology.
+What I failed to understand was, God often allows suffering to prepare those He loves for a greater work and God-sized dreams.
+Our character must first be tested and tried in the fire of affliction to prove our faithfulness to God.

 Joyful acceptance amid pain is humanly impossible.
-But God’s amazing grace enables us to adopt this attitude if we simply ask Him for it.
-And, just as Jesus learned obedience through suffering, so must we.
+But God’s grace enables us to adopt this attitude if we ask Him for it.
+Just as Jesus learned obedience through suffering, so must we.

-God has given me bigger dreams than I could have ever dreamed and has fulfilled them as I have continued to surrender my will to His.
-Over time, God restored my marriage to my High School sweetheart, gave us two more beautiful children, and a lovely home.
+As I have continued to surrender my will to His, God has fulfilled big dreams in my life.
+Over time, God restored my marriage, gave us two more beautiful children, and a lovely home.